cal-itp/data-infra/docs/analytics_tools/saving_code.md

 - From the command line, run `git merge main`.
 This should show you the conflict.
 - From here, there are two options depending on what version of the notebook you'd like to keep.
     - To keep the version on your branch, run:<br/>
     `git checkout --ours path/to/notebook.ipynb`
     - To keep the remote version, run:<br/>
     `git checkout --theirs path/to/notebook.ipynb`
 - From here, just add the file and commit with a message as you normally would and the conflict should be fixed in your Pull Request.

+(other-common-github-commands)=

 ## Other Common GitHub Commands